rahulgupta2018/ai-code-review-multi-agent/docs/google_agdk_implementation_plan.md

 - **SessionState Enhanced**: Comprehensive state management with memory context, learning integration, and real-time coordination capabilities.

 ### 3.4 Deployment Baseline & LLM Connectivity
-- **Runtime Pod**: Hosts AGDK runtime, GA agents, and tool adapters.
+- **Runtime Pod**: Hosts GADK runtime, GA agents, and tool adapters.
 Built from the shared tooling image with GPU drivers available through Kubernetes `nvidia.com/gpu` resources (when scheduled on GPU nodes).
 - **Native Ollama Host**: Ollama continues to run on the host with GPU support and exposes `http://host.docker.internal:11434/`.
 Runtime containers use that URL for inference, so ensure host networking (or Kubernetes node host mapping) is permitted and TLS-forwarding is configured if required.
 - **External LLM APIs**: OpenAI and Gemini integrations run over HTTPS against their managed endpoints, with credentials supplied via environment variables and optional proxy/base-URL overrides.
-- **Dev Portal Pod**: Deploys the AGDK developer portal container for observability; reachable via port-forward or ingress.
+- **Dev Portal Pod**: Deploys the GADK developer portal container for observability; reachable via port-forward or ingress.
 - **Networking**: Allow egress from the runtime pod to both `host.docker.internal` (for native Ollama) and the public OpenAI/Gemini API domains; lock down firewall rules accordingly.
 - **Secrets & Config**: Managed through Kubernetes secrets/ConfigMaps and mounted `.env` files; no filesystem mutations needed at runtime.